How To Pick The Right Batting Cage For Your Backyard - A Buyer's Guide [Updated 2021]

 How to Pick the Right Batting Cage Materials

 Batting cages are comprised of two primary elements: the frame and the net.
 Frames come in many shapes and sizes, but the material used in the frame will ultimately judge how sturdy and how long the cage will last.
 The three different types of materials that make up a cage’s frame are fiberglass, fiberglass with steel rods, and steel.
 When it comes to nets, the three most-used twine sizes for are #24, #36, and #42 netting.
+On our website, in our backyard batting cage collection, you will find several different options of batting cages with different materials on sale.
 Let’s break down what these elements have to offer:

 Picking the Right Batting Cage Frame